The story of the cross changes everything.

-Our prospects of being reunited with the source of all life were slim to none.
-This profoundly changed with Easter, triggered by events occurring two millennia ago.
+Our situation profoundly changed with Easter, triggered by events two millennia ago.
 On a scull-shaped hill in Jerusalem Jesus died nailed to a cross.
-It was a horrible day for His disciples and family.
-As much as His life had triggered hope, His death brought deep despair.
-If Jesus could not overcome His enemies then who else could?
-His grieving friends and relatives carried Jesus to the burial site, a rich man’s tomb that was donated to them.
+It was a horrible day for His family and friends.
+His grieving disciples and relatives carried Jesus to the burial site, a rich man’s tomb that was donated to them.
 There they buried Him.

 “There was a violent earthquake, for an angel of the Lord came down from heaven and, going to the tomb, rolled back the stone and sat on it.
 His appearance was like lightning, and his clothes were white as snow.
 The guards were so afraid of him that they shook and became like dead men.”

-No one is happier about the results of the cross than Jesus Himself.
-He loves us so much; His heart is like a treasure trove, and we need to keep digging to get to know Him.
+The heart of Jesus is like a treasure trove; we need to keep digging to get to know Him.
 One day we will see Him – face to face – and what a day that will be!